Let's address your concerns regarding the protection and safety of your super fund.

 - File an annual return with the Australian Prudential Regulation Authority

-What sorts of things do trustees have to take into consideration when it comes to superannuation funds?
+What sorts of things do trustees have to take into consideration when choosing superannuation funds?

 A: Under the Superannuation Industry (Supervision) Act, trustees are asked to take into consideration a number of different things with regards to superannuation funds.
 This includes: